C01NFLIP/C01NFLIP/README.md

 hey! i go by Gambyn or Gaby OR chance!!  both are my favorites so i don't mind as much!

- My pronouns are he/they obviously!I have not make any proper rentry yet so github it is!
+ tmasc , My pronouns are he/they ,, tad gay,,, i prefer you to not misgendering me .

 I am an CHANCE fiction kin! i prefer to be seen as chance . -- FORSAKEN FANS can FREELY INT ! unless you're some sort of a weirdo.

-minor so please someone above 18 dni.heavy --
+minor so please someone above 18 heavy dni.,,shippers dni unless friends or unless i feel comf with it.
-SPEAK ENG ONLY ! but my english will not as much good since its NOT my first language

 I block freely so i hope you can be more careful with your actions towards me ! -- im abit forgetful -- i'm also awkward but im looking forward to meet some new friends !